-In some cases there may be uncertainty regarding the identity of an individual.
-The lowest taxonomic rank that can be determined should be entered, and the appropriate identification qualifier code applied (Table 6).
-Codes should be applied to the finest level of taxonomy recorded.
-For example, CS ("Roughly equals but "not sure" about the species) should only be applied if both a genus and species are recorded, while CG ("Roughly equals but "not sure" about the genus) should only be entered if a species-level determination is not possible i.e. only genus is recorded.
-These codes should also only be applied to the recorded observation if there is uncertainty regarding the determination.
-If a taxonomic definition is not possible at a particular resolution (e.g. NEVER enter cf. species code when Carex spp. - for example - is entered) or if a morphospeciesID is used for an unknown species (see below), identification qualifier codes should not be applied.
-Another example: If it is thought that an individual might belong to Achnatherum sp., enter 'cf.genus' in the identification qualifier field to indicate this uncertainty.
-However, if BROMU (Bromus sp.), is selected to indicate that the species is unknown (see section B.4 below), an identification qualifier of cf. species should NOT be entered.
+In some cases, there may be uncertainty regarding the identity of an individual.
+The lowest taxonomic rank that can be determined should be entered and the identification qualifier code appropriate to that taxonomic rank should be applied (Table 8.
+Identification qualifier codes (idQ) to designate unknown species or those species with uncertain identification in the field or after identification in the lab.
+Table 8).
+For example, CS ("Roughly equals but "not sure" about the species) should only be applied if the determination is resolved to species, while CG ("Roughly equals but "not sure" about the genus) should be entered if the individual can only be resolved to genus and a species-level determination is not possible.

+Additional notes:

+• If a taxonomic definition is not possible at a particular resolution (e.g., it is not possible to determine species, genus, or family) or if a morphospeciesID is used for an unknown species (see below), identification qualifier codes should not be applied.

+١ Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 04/22/2021 е NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: L

+- If it is thought that an individual might be Achnatherum sp., enter 'cf.genus' in the identification qualifier field to indicate this uncertainty.
+However, if BROMU (Bromus sp.), is selected to indicate that the species is unknown (see section C.3 below), an identification qualifier of cf. species should NOT be entered. - Within a subplot and a plot, it is acceptable to enter a taxonID with an identification qualifier (e.g., BRTE cf. species to indicate uncertainty about the specific epithet) and the same taxonID without the identification qualifier to indicate the presence of different individual for which there was no uncertainty.

-Table 7.
+Table 8.
 Identification qualifier codes (idQ) to designate unknown species or those species with uncertain identification in the field or after identification in the lab.